 Another surprising culprit of inflammation is omega-6 fatty acids.
 While we need omega-6 fatty acids for healthy growth and development, excess consumption can trigger inflammation.
 These fatty acids are found in cooking oils like corn, safflower, sunflower, grapeseed, soy, peanut, and vegetable oil.
 On the 21-Day Clean Program, we avoid all inflammation-causing foods to give our digestive and immune systems a much-needed break.

 HEALING FROM CHRONIC INFLAMMATION

 If you think you might be living with inflammation, talk to your doctor about tests that can confirm or deny your suspicions.
 While treating chronic inflammation looks different for everyone, the primary drug is our diets.
-We can start by cutting sugar and processed foods, reducing our intake of omega-6 fats, and getting more omega-3s from healthy fish, seaweed, turmeric, and flaxseed, and quality supplements.
+We can start by cutting sugar and processed foods, reducing our intake of omega-6 fats, and getting more omega-3s from healthy fish, seaweed, fermented turmeric, flaxseed, and quality supplements.
 It’s also critical to avoid any foods that cause an allergic reaction or sensitivity.
 The Cleanse Diet is a great jumping off point for healing inflammation, as you can slowly reintroduce potentially triggering foods and see how they affect you.

 Written by Kate Kasbee